popupcad/popupcad.github.io/_contest/fabrication-grant.md

 title: Fabrication Grant
 ---

+Teams which have completed their checkpoints through November 1 will have the opportunity to request a “Fabrication Grant”.
+A fabrication grant is intended to help teams with limited budgets or limited access to fabrication tools.
+The Wyss Institute will donate an electronic cutter [like this](http://www.silhouetteamerica.com/shop/machines/cameo) to selected teams.
+These cutters can directly print popupCAD design files for prototyping with a variety of materials.

-To apply for fabrication tools, please fill out this form.
+To apply for a fabrication grant, please fill out this form.
 You should have already registered for the challenge and submitted at least one checkpoint.
-Otherwise, you're not going to get anything.
+Otherwise you will not be considered.

 <form action="https://getsimpleform.com/messages?form_api_token={{ site.simpleform_api_token }}" method="post">
 <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->